Cab Calloway: 1956–1960: Cotton Club Revue

 Calloway and his daughter Lael recorded "Little Child", an adaption of "Little Boy and the Old Man".
 Released on ABC-Paramount, the single charted on the Billboard Hot 100 in 1956.

-For the second season, Lee Sherman was the choreographer of The Cotton Club Revue of 1958, which starred Calloway.
-The revue featured tap dancing prodigies Maurice Hines and Gregory Hines.
+For the second season, Lee Sherman was the choreographer of the Cotton Club Revue of 1958, which starred Calloway.
+The revue featured tap-dancing prodigies Maurice and Gregory Hines.

 In March 1958, Calloway released his album Cotton Club Revue of 1958 on Gone Records.
-It was produced by George Goldner, conducted and arranged by Eddie Barefield.
-That year, Calloway appeared in the film St. Louis Blues, the life story of W.C.
-Handy, featuring Nat King Cole and Eartha Kitt.
+It was produced by George Goldner and conducted and arranged by Eddie Barefield.
+That year, Calloway appeared in the film St. Louis Blues, the life story of W. C. Handy, featuring Nat King Cole and Eartha Kitt.

 The Cotton Club Revue of 1959 traveled to South America for engagements in Rio de Janeiro and São Paulo.
 They also stopped in Uruguay and Argentina before returning to North America which included a run on Broadway.